Players have chance to ‘cement’ England spots against Iceland – Gareth Southgate

 Trent Alexander-Arnold, James Ward-Prowse and Marcus Rashford were unable to meet up due to existing issues, while Joe Gomez sustained a knee injury in training ahead of the friendly win against the Republic of Ireland.

-Conor Coady had to pull out after a Track and Trace alert about possible Covid-19 exposure and Raheem Sterling is withdrawing due to a calf complaint, with Jordan Henderson and Ben Chilwell coming off with knocks against Belgium.
+Conor Coady had to pull out after a Track and Trace alert about possible Covid-19 exposure and Raheem Sterling has a calf complaint, with Jordan Henderson and Ben Chilwell coming off with knocks against Belgium.

 Sterling and Henderson will definitely miss Wednesday’s Wembley encounter, having returned to their respective clubs.